Earn freebies for testing products

 I've had loads of stuff to test, including shampoo, face wash, kitchen rolls, tissues, cling film, kitchen wet wipes, body butter, hairspray, men's jumpers, PJ bottoms, a £40 winter coat and a lovely £22 dress.

 For me, the best freebies come via product-testing sites.
-If I add up the value of everything I've tested this year, it's probably not far off £100.
+If I add up the value of everything I've tested in the last year, it's probably not far off £100.

 Top traditional product-testing sites

-We've worked our way through hundreds of MoneySavers' reviews to find the top eight traditional product-testing sites, where all you need to do is feed back on freebies.
+We've worked our way through hundreds of MoneySavers' reviews to find the top seven traditional product-testing sites, where all you need to do is feed back on freebies – though two aren't currently accepting new members.
 Huge thanks to all the MoneySavers whose feedback went into the guide.
 If you've found a top product-testing site we're missing, let us know in the Product Testing discussion.